plooploops/windows-containers-AD/Scenarios-Read-Me/README-IIS-SF-Cluster.md

 ### On Each of the Cluster Nodes

 We'll want to remote into each of the nodes.
 This will help with the GMSA set up.
+We can use the IP:port mapping from the Azure Load Balancer NAT rules.

 ```powershell
 Add-WindowsFeature RSAT-AD-PowerShell